 The Board's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business to provide the shareholders with adequate returns and ensure that the Group can fund its operations and continue as a going concern.

-The Group's debt and capital includes ordinary share capital and financial liabilities, supported by financial assets.
+The Group's capital and debt includes ordinary share capital and cash assets respectively.

 There are no externally imposed capital requirements.